Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Path-integral approach

-In the spatially discretized picture for the DDS discussed in Sec.~\ref{DDS}, the double path $(q(t),q'(t))$ is no more a continuous function of time but a walk on a two-dimensional spatial grid with $4\times 4$ grid-points.
-Each coordinate takes values in the set $\{Q_{1},\dots,Q_{4}\}$.
-The path integral in Eq.~(\ref{PIpropagator}) turns into a sum over all the possible path configurations, integrated over the transition times.
-An example of double path with five transitions is shown in Fig.~\ref{fig5}.
+In the spatially discretized picture discussed in Sec.~\ref{DDS}, a path $(q,q')$ of the reduced density matrix is no more a smooth function of the time but a walk on the two-dimensional spatial grid with grid points $\{Q_{1},\dots,Q_{4}\}$.
+An example of path with five transitions is shown in Fig.~\ref{fig5}.

+In the discrete variable representation the path-integral turns into a sum over all the possible path configurations with time integrations over the transition times.
+The discretized version of Eq.~(\ref{RDM}) reads